Dr Nick Vivyan, BSc, MRes & PhD (LSE)

 - Hix, Simon, Høyland, Bjørn & Vivyan, Nick (2010).
 From doves to hawks: A spatial analysis of voting in the Monetary Policy Committee of the Bank of England.
 European Journal of Political Research 49(6): 731-758.

 - 2012: Voter Approval of the Activities of Members of Parliament (£9,900 from The British Academy).
-With Markus Wagner, University of Vienna.
+Nick Vivyan (PI) and Markus Wagner.